by Djidiouf /@ashenquarter

 Below is a clear, beginner-friendly overview of how the game works.

-Each player starts by choosing a gang.
-This defines your fighters, equipment, strengths, and weaknesses.
-Gangs are made up of individual fighters such as Leaders, Champions, Gangers, Juves, and specialists.
+You'll start your journey playing Necromunda by choosing a gang.
+Each gang has their own lore, playstyle, strenghts, and weaknesses.
+The gang you'll pick also define which fighters and equipment you have access to.
+Gangs are made up of individual fighters such as Leaders, Champions, Gangers, Juves, and Specialists.

 Useful link: